MA Black HumanitiesFind a programme

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-On completion of this programme students will have acquired transferable skills including knowledge, critical thinking, and the ability to argue persuasively.
-This equips graduates for research degrees such as a PhD and/or employment in culturally or heritage industries, government and non-government organisations, international organisations, art galleries, museums outside of academia.
+By completing this programme, you will acquire transferable skills including knowledge, critical thinking and the ability to argue persuasively.
+This equips you for research degrees, such as a PhD, or employment in cultural or heritage industries, government and non-government organisations, international organisations, art galleries and museums.